bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 For more information on why a log link indicates relative selection, see Fieberg et al. (2021):

-"Instead of focusing on $\p_i$, as is typical in applications to presence–absence data, logistic regression applied to use-availability data should simply be viewed as a convenient tool for estimating coefficients in a habitat-selection function, $w(X(s); \beta) = exp(X_{1}(s)\beta_1 + ...
-X_{k}(s)\beta_k)  (Boyce & McDonald, 1999; Boyce et al., 2002), where we have X(s) to highlight that the predictors correspond to measurements at specific point locations in geographical space, s.
+"Instead of focusing on $p_i$, as is typical in applications to presence–absence data, logistic regression applied to use-availability data should simply be viewed as a convenient tool for estimating coefficients in a habitat-selection function, $w(X(s); \beta) = \text{exp}(X_{1}(s)\beta_1 + ...
+X_{k}(s)\beta_k)$  (Boyce & McDonald, 1999; Boyce et al., 2002), where we have X(s) to highlight that the predictors correspond to measurements at specific point locations in geographical space, s.
 As we will see in the next section, this expression is equivalent to the intensity function of an IPP model but with the intercept (the log of the baseline intensity) removed; the baseline intensity gives the expected density of points when all covariates are 0.
 Because habitat-selection functions do not include this baseline intensity, they are said to measure ‘relative probabilities of use’, or alternatively, said to be ‘proportional to the probability of use’ (Manly et al., 2002). "

 Before moving forward lets understand the data for one individual.